Chengcheng-Xiao/mpiPyMC/README.md

 # mpiPyMC

-A python based, MPI enabled, Monte-Carlo calculation of  2D ferroelectric system using Metropolis algorithm.
+A python based, MPI enabled, Monte-Carlo calculation of  2D Ising system using Metropolis algorithm.

 Before getting into things, you might want to check out these papers: